-Visualisers - we use the Concrete - Pictorial - Abstract (CPA) approach to help pupils understand mathematics and to make connections between different representations (models, images and graphics).
+Visualisers - we use the Concrete - Pictorial - Abstract (CPA) approach to help pupils understand mathematics and to make connections between different representations (models, images and graphics), this helps children overcome barriers when facing difficult challenges.

-Describers - we place great emphasis on mathematical language and questioning so pupils can discuss the mathematics they are doing, and so support them to take ideas further.
+Describers - we place great emphasis on mathematical language and questioning so pupils can discuss the mathematics they are doing, and so support them to take ideas further, ensuring they question and become resilient, independent and inquisitive learners, with the use of STEM sentences to really deepen their understanding.